 When a Vehicle Fails the Emissions Test

-Vehicles not passing the inspection will receive a vehicle inspection report with the reason(s) the vehicle is failing.
-The inspection station that performed the initial test is not permitted, by state rules, to make repairs related to the emission test failure.
+Vehicles not passing the inspection will receive a vehicle inspection report with the reasons the vehicle failed.
 Motorists are free to select a qualified repair technician or repair the vehicles themselves.
-See Possible Causes for Emission Test Failure.
+See Possible Causes for Emission Test Failure below for more information.

-After appropriate repairs are made motorists are entitled to one free retest within 30 days of the initial inspection at any of the official vehicle inspection stations in Canyon County or Kuna.
-When returning for a retest, 1981 - 1995 gasoline vehicles and all diesel vehicles will be subject to the entire anti-tampering and appropriate emissions test.
-1996 and newer gasoline and 1998 and newer diesel vehicles will only be subject to the portion of the inspection for which the vehicle originally failed.
+After appropriate repairs are made, a motorist is allowed one free retest if completed within 30 days of the previous test and at the same station.
 Vehicles subject to emissions inspection must pass the test before the deadline indicated in the official notice.
-Not passing the test by the deadline will result in the vehicle's registration being canceled.
+Not passing the test by the deadline will result in the vehicle's registration being revoked.

-When a vehicle fails and appropriate repairs are conducted and the vehicle still does not pass, a Repair Waiver can be granted if a minimum of $200 has been spent towards failure related repairs.
+When a vehicle fails, appropriate repairs should be completed and the vehicle retest.
+If the vehicle does not pass the retest, a repair waiver may be granted if a minimum of $200 has been spent toward failure-related repairs.
 Repairs for certain vehicles may be under warranty.
 Visit www.idahovip.org for waiver forms.

-Motorists who want to dispute their emission inspection results may be able to obtain a free diagnostic and confirmatory testing service from Applus Technologies, Inc. This free service will be offered by appointment only.
+Motorists who want to dispute their test results may be able to obtain a free diagnostic and confirmation testing from Applus Technologies.
+This free service will be offered by appointment only.
 Please see Applus’ contact information earlier on this web page.
-Applus will not repair the vehicle.
+Applus will not repair a vehicle.

-Other documentation identifying extenuating circumstances, which show a Hardship. i.e. Medical bills not covered by insurance, loss of unemployment benefits etc.
+Other documentation that may identify extenuating circumstances might include medical bills not covered by insurance, loss of unemployment benefits, etc.